 A New Home for Kirkland Museum of Fine & Decorative Art

-Kirkland Museum’s 38,500-square-foot museum at 1201 Bannock, designed by Jim Olson of Seattle-based Olson Kundig, opened to the public on March 10, 2018.
+Kirkland Museum’s 38,500-square-foot building at 1201 Bannock, designed by Jim Olson of Seattle-based Olson Kundig, opened to the public on March 10, 2018.
 We are situated within a block of the Denver Art Museum and Clyfford Still Museum in Denver’s Golden Triangle Creative District.

 About the Building

-- Our building includes many signatures of Jim Olson’s architecture including the “eyebrow” overhangs, vertical glass “fins”, tall doorframes and a long Promenade Gallery down the center of the interior, where you can see the wall of Kirkland’s studio &art school building from the Welcome Desk.
+- Our building includes many signatures of Jim Olson’s architecture including the “eyebrow” overhangs, vertical glass “fins”, tall doorframes and a long Promenade Gallery down the center of the interior, where you can see the wall of Kirkland’s studio & art school building from the Welcome Desk.

 - There are 18 display areas, with about 4,400 works on view.